nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * 2.6.5 Add course mappings with invalid partner university (PU) name
   * Prerequisites: None
   * Test case: `add CS2040 /pu the university of australia /coursepu CITS2200`
-  * Expected: Prints out error message and a list of partner universities
+  * Expected: Prints out error message and a list of partner universities with name and abbreviations

 #### 2.7 Delete course mapping plans into Personal Tracker